Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/cc3810e8-2a7f-4ff4-a159-5e28dca53d84)

-Once you click the link, the **Windows Server ISO file** will begin downloading.
-Allow some time for the download to finish.
-When it's 100% complete, navigate to your **Downloads** folder and verify that the file is correct and fully downloaded.
+After clicking the link, the Windows Server ISO file will begin downloading.
+Allow the download to complete, and once it's finished, navigate to your **Downloads folder** to verify that the file has been correctly downloaded

 ![Image](https://github.com/user-attachments/assets/b2a6a258-0c89-4c4a-b2ed-205b96433e5a)